Frequently Asked Questions:

 ATR Position: ATR is average true range, Above and Below designates if price is above or below a 14 length weighted ATR

-A: A means amateur hour, it occurs after a price runup and after decreasing volume.
+A: A means amateur hour, it occurs after a price run-up and after decreasing volume.
 In downtrends it shows up after an extended downtrend and means that price has been declining on lighter volume.
 A’s tend to show up near inflection points when price is vulnerable to a pullback.
 A’s are also displayed on the dynamic chart

 *: The Star designates favorites.
 The Star is unfilled by default, set favorites by clicking on the Stars and they will stay highlighted designating that you selected those symbols as favorites.
 In order to remove a favorite, simply click on the star again to unfill it.
 The selected favorites are then saved into the favorites tab!
-The website will automatically send you updates via email and SMS whenever a change occurs to one of your favorites (new entry, new STS stop, exit).
+The website will automatically send you updates via email whenever a change occurs to one of your favorites (new entry, new STS stop, exit).
 You must select the checkbox to receive emails in the favorites section.

 Current Profit %: Shows the current % G/L of the open trade.

-HOWEVER, on the trade tables, the entry price is shown as the next day’s opening price, and the % GL is also computed based on this, NOT from the previous day’s close when the system triggered.
+HOWEVER, on the trade tables, the entry price is shown as the next day/week’s opening price, and the % GL is also computed based on this, NOT from the previous day/week’s close when the system triggered.
 We do this for more of a real world scenario where many folks will likely not enter the trade in the after hrs market on the day they receive the notification, but instead wait to enter the trade on the following morning.
 Otherwise, the stats are slightly better to enter on the day of the trigger (not always as the next morning prices could gap and give you better or worse prices than the previous close).

 Additionally - the vertical line drawn on the dynamic charts for the current open trade shows NOT on the trigger day, but on the next bar (the entry price is on the open of that bar)